Improving Health Experiences - Hexi

 Research Group Leader

-This study on women with breast cancer during and after chemo- and hormonal therapy compares the effect of different physical training programs in on physical and mental well-being and systemic inflammation mechanisms in blood.
+This randomised controlled trial compares the effect of different physical exercise regimens on the physical and mental well-being in women with breast cancer during and after chemo- and hormonal therapy.
 In a sub-group of participants, mitochondrial biogenesis and function and other molecular processes in skeletal muscle biopsies are studied.
 In another sub-group, the side-effect profile of the anti-hormonal treatment is investigated.
-The women will be randomly allocated into three arms, a control arm with usual care and two different training arms.
-All participants will respond to different questionnaires and have blood samples taken.
+The women are randomly allocated into three arms, a control arm with usual care and two different training arms.
 In a sub-set of the participants muscle biopsies will be obtained.
 Some women will also be asked to participate in an interview about the experiences of training during treatment.
 This study will contribute to increased knowledge about the type, intensity and frequency of training that patients with breast cancer benefit most from with regards to impact on physical and mental wellbeing.
-Bbut above all, increase the possibility for evidence-based rehabilitation of women with breast cancer during and after active treatment.
+Above all, the study will increase the possibility for evidence-based exercise recommendations for women with breast cancer during and after active treatment.